Real Estate Flip Calculator

 How does the After Repair Value (ARV) impact a flip?

 The After Repair Value (ARV) is the estimated market value of a property after all planned renovations and repairs have been completed.
-It is a critical metric for a house flip because it determines the maximum purchase price an investor should pay (following rules like the 70% Rule) and sets the target selling price.
-A realistic ARV ensures the project has the potential for profit.
+It determines the maximum purchase price an investor should pay (following rules like the 70% Rule) and sets the target selling price.
+The calculator shows the ARV-to-cost-basis multiple in the insights panel.